Symphonic Dances (Rachmaninoff): Instrumentation

-The work is scored for an orchestra of piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, alto saxophone, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, triangle, tambourine, side drum, cymbals, bass drum, tamtam, xylophone, glockenspiel, tubular bells, harp, piano, and strings.
+The work is scored for an orchestra of piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, alto saxophone, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 3 trombones, tuba, percussion (timpani, triangle, tambourine, side drum, cymbals, bass drum, tamtam, xylophone, glockenspiel, and tubular bells), harp, piano, and strings.

 Arrangements

 Two pianos

 Rachmaninoff wrote an arrangement for two pianos concurrently with the orchestral version.
 Though often referred to as an “arrangement,” since the piano version was completed in August 1940 and the orchestral version in October of the same year, there is ongoing debate as to whether the piano version should in fact be called an arrangement.
 This arrangement was first performed by the composer with Vladimir Horowitz at a private party in Beverly Hills, California, in August 1942.

-The two-piano arrangement was featured on the 2024 Deutsche Grammophon album Rachmaninoff for Two by Sergei Babayan and Daniil Trifonov.

 Ballet

 Rachmaninoff corresponded with choreographer Michel Fokine about possibly creating a ballet from the Dances.
 He played the composition for Fokine on the piano; the choreographer responded enthusiastically.
 Fokine's death in August 1942 halted this project.

 In the 1980s, Joseph Albano choreographed the dances for the Albano Ballet in Hartford, Connecticut.
 In 1991, Salvatore Aiello choreographed the Symphonic Dances for the North Carolina Dance Theater.
 Peter Martins did so in 1994 for the New York City Ballet.
 Alexei Ratmansky choreographed Symphonic Dances for Miami City Ballet in 2012.Edwaard Liang did so in 2012 for the San Francisco Ballet.
 Liam Scarlett, as Artist In Residence choreographed the Symphonic Dances for The Royal Ballet, performed as part of a Quad billing at the Royal Opera House in Covent Garden, London, in 2017.